securitydatspring2019/Week-10/README.md

 ### Exam questions

 Explain about use cases and the pros & cons of the following authentication/Login-strategies
 * Java’s declarative authentication and authorization features

 * Basic HTTP-authentication
 * Form-based authentication
 * Token Based Authentication
-* OpenId Connect